Duality for certain multi-Frobenius nonclassical curves in higher dimensional spaces: Duality for multi-Frobenius nonclassical curves

-\begin{ex} The following example appears in \cite[Example 3.9]{Ar} with more details.
-We will reproduce it here for sake of completeness.
+\begin{ex} The following example pertain to Proposition \ref{nondeg}.
+It appears in \cite[Example 3.9]{Ar} with more details; we will reproduce it here for sake of completeness.
 Suppose $p>3$.
 Let $u,m$ be co-prime positive integers with $m >2$ and $m>u$, and consider the Borges curve defined over $\fq$ by $\ff:f(x,y)=0$, where

 This curve is the only simultaneously $\F_{q^m}$- and $\F_{q^u}$-Frobenius nonclassical curve for the morphism of lines (\cite[Theorem 1.1]{Bo2}), and its order sequence is $(0,1,q^u)$.
 Let $\xx=\psi(\tilde{\ff})$, where $\psi=(1:x:y:xy)$.
 The order sequence of $\xx$ is $(0,1,2,q^u)$ and the $\F_{q^r}$-Frobenius order sequence is $(0,1,q^u)$ for $r=u,m$.
 The Gauss map of $\xx$ is given by